 For Islington services click here.
 Some further helpful resources can be found below.

 Feeding when you are outside of your home can feel worrying for many parents.
-Islington is a 'breastfeeding welcome' borough and supports mothers and their baby's to feed when and where they feel comfortable.
+Islington is a 'breastfeeding welcome' borough and supports mothers and their babies to feed when and where they feel comfortable.
 For more information about feeding when you are out and about in Islington, we have some helpful resources below:

 Responsive bottle feeding is about supporting you to tune in to your baby’s feeding cues by holding them close during their feeds, offering the bottle in response to feeding cues and pacing the feeds.
 For more information contact your Health Visitor.